A Complete Guide to Start a Startup in College

 Next would be "Masters of Scale".
 This is a great podcast started by the founders of LinkedIn.

 And yes! just keep listening to as many podcasts as possible, educate yourself and then get out there, ask help from people.

 Don't just be like "Startup start karte h uncle."
 Also don't be like vague in whatever you're asking.
 Be specific and people would really help you out a lot.

 That's what I would say, these were a few people that I want you to take a look at.
 This is how you understand about startups.
 This is how you approach startups.

 I hope this post was insightful for all of you.
-Make sure that you share this video with your friends.
-It takes a lot of time for me to make these posts.
+Make sure that you share this article with your friends.

 It would be really worth it if you can just let me know in the comments if you enjoyed it or not.
 If you want me to write more posts on startups, let me know what topic I should be covering.

 I really enjoy just writing about startups and just like the ecosystem of entrepreneurship.